Display Star Ratings in Google Organic Search Results

 Shutterstock/Yuganov Konstantin

 The point is that shoppers aren’t only sons and daughters, but perhaps, husbands, fathers, grandfathers, nieces, friends or grandchildren.
-Keeping this in mind could help your strategy when choosing products to sell and how to display them, particularly when it comes to your targeting efforts.
+Keeping this in mind could help your strategy when choosing which products to sell and how to market them.

 Recommended reading: